microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 ### SLIDE: Optimizing App UI with Cognitive Services Personalizer

-We've got time for just one more quick example of pre-built AI, this time from the "Decision Category" of Cognitive Services.
-The "Personalizer" service allows us to customize the interface of apps in real-time, balancing on what the user is most likely to want to do, coupled with the things that *we would like* the user to be doing.
+Time for one more quick example: Personalizer.

+Re-order featured products "Recommended" section in real time.

 ### SLIDE: Recommended (screenshot)

-We can see how this might work with the "Recommended" section of the Tailwind Traders website.
-It shows a selection of the departments available in the store: one is a large "hero" image, coupled with a few smaller images.
+Recommended section shows one large "hero" image, coupled with a few smaller images.

-The Personalizer service will choose for us how those sections appear, according to an AI technique called "reinforcement learning".
+Personalizer will select the order sections appear

+Uses an AI technique called "reinforcement learning".

 ### SLIDE: Personalizer in Action

 Personalizer has been in development at Microsoft for many years.
-It's used on Xbox devices, to determine what activities are featured on the home page, like playing an installed game, or purchasing a new game from the store, or watching others play on Mixer.
-Since the introduction of Personalizer, the Xbox team has seen a significant lift in key engagement metrics.

-Personalizer is also used to optimize the placement of ads in Bing search, and the articles featured in MSN News, again with great results in improving engagement from users.
+Used on XBox and in Bing and MSN News.

 Now you can use Personalizer in your own apps, as well.